cscsCSCScscs/pyodbc/Data-Types.md

 | timestamp | SQL_TIMESTAMP | datetime.datetime |

 1. The encoding can be changed using Connect.setdecoding.
 See the [Unicode page](Unicode).
+2. The default is `str`.
+Setting pyodbc.native_uuid to True will cause them to be returned as UUID.uuid objects.

 ## Python 2